DUNE/ND_Production/nersc/run-tms-reco/README.md

 shifter --image=fermilab/fnal-wn-sl7:latest --module=cvmfs /bin/bash -- ${PWD}/install_tms_reco.sh
 ```

 The command must be executed from the same directory as this README (`ND_Production/nersc/run-tms-reco`).
 It will launch the container and run `install_tms_reco.sh`.
-This script clones the dune-tms repository, sets up the necessary environment via cvmfs and calls `make`.
+This script clones the dune-tms repository, checksout a particular tag of that repository, sets up the necessary environment via cvmfs and calls `make`.
 It will then exit the container.

+# Running TMS Software
+`ND_Production/nersc/run-tms-reco/run_tms_reco.sh` is the grid script for NERSC.
+It currently assumes a base directory structure consistent with receiving `edep-sim` files made using the `2x2_sim` style workflow.
+As in that workflow, `run_tms_reco.sh` jobs will be managed using fireworks.
+Details to come soon.